Zindagi Ki Mehek

+Plot

 Season 1

 The story of the show is set in Delhi and depicts the journey of a homemaker Mehek and her passion for cooking.
 She is shy and has social anxiety.
 Mehek meets top chef Shaurya, and while their cooking styles clash, they fall in love.
 Soon Mehek meets Shaurya and starts working with him.
 Shaurya soon falls in love with Mehek, which creates further misunderstanding.

 Shaurya Khanna is a rich and wealthy restaurateur in Delhi while Mehek Sharma is a low on confident middle-class girl.
 Cooking is her hobby and passion, which she has inherited from her deceased mother.
 Mehek and Shaurya meet at a cooking competition that Shaurya is judging.
 Through her cooking, Mehek attains attention and importance that greatly pleases her to-be husband Ajay and his materialistic family.
-Meanwhile, Shaurya insults her throughout the shooting of the show leading to a point where Mehek is publicly humiliated and slaps Shaurya.
+Meanwhile, Shaurya insults her throughout the shooting of the show leading to a point where Mehek is publicly humiliated and slaps and insults Shaurya.
 Shaurya realises his mistake and apologises to her, which she finally accepts.

 Mehek agrees to marry Ajay.
 Mehek's cousin Nehal has a secret affair with Ajay.
 Ajay rejects Nehal and threatens her forcing her to attempt suicide, but Shaurya saves her.
 Shaurya tricks Ajay into revealing his true intentions of marrying Mehek, which then caused to the wedding being called off.
 Shaurya and Mehek develop feelings for each other.
 Shaurya's mother Karuna fixes their marriage, but Shaurya must prove himself to Mehek's family, which he does.
 On their wedding day, Mehek is shocked to discover Shaurya has gone abroad to promote his new restaurant and has taken her recipes and their patents with him.
 It is revealed that Shaurya was planning his revenge on Mehek all this while.